 When ready to use, drain, rinse again with fresh, cold water and proceed with the recipe.

-In a large pot add drained, soaked/rinsed beans, broth, water and one whole onion.
+Add drained, soaked & rinsed beans, broth, water and one whole onion to a large pot.
 Bring to a simmer, reduce to a medium simmer and cover ajar for about an hour.

-After an hour or when the beans are almost tender remove whole onion, add veggies, a little more water and half of black pepper.
-Cook for about 25-30 minutes more.
+After an hour or when the beans are almost tender, remove the whole onion, add veggies, a little more water and half of the black pepper.
+Cook for about 25 to 30 minutes more.

 Once beans and veggies are tender, stir in remaining black pepper and some molasses.
 Adjust seasoning if you like.